mohamad1101/mohamad1101/README.md

 - 👋 Hi, I’m @mohamad1101
-- 👀 I’m interested in android development and deep learning
+- 👀 I’m interested in python programming
-- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me in telegram ===>>@mohamad1101
+- recently working on web automation and web scraping

 <!---
 mohamad1101/mohamad1101 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.